isomerpages/moe-yishunsec/_instructional-programme/Normal Technical.md

 Create Opportunities for Students to Acquire Skills, Knowledge and Values through experiential learning opportunities for them to be future-ready.

 This is done through both academic and affective programmes in YSS

-This is done through both academic and affective programmes in YSS

 #### (A)	Academic Programmes